Adrian Greenwood: Historian

 In 2011, Greenwood retired from dealing to concentrate on writing.
 His first book, Victoria's Scottish Lion, a biography of Sir Colin Campbell, received very positive reviews.
 It is the first major biography of Campbell since 1880.
 "I first came across him 25 years ago when I was doing History 'A’ Level", explained Greenwood, "I couldn't understand why he wasn't more famous.
 Over the years I kept seeing his name in books on the Victorian army, by historians like Trevor Royle and Saul David, and he seemed by far the most brilliant general of his age, yet no one had looked at his career thoroughly for a century or more.
 Then, as I found out more about him, the idea of writing the story of this working class maverick, riling the Victorian establishment, became irresistible.
 As one reader said to me, 'You wonder why you haven't heard of this man before'."

-While researching Campbell, Greenwood discovered a series of letters from Peninsular War officer, Lt Peter Le Mesurier, spanning almost the whole of the conflict, which he edited and was published by Amberley.
+While researching Campbell, Greenwood discovered a series of letters from Peninsular War officer, Lt Peter Le Mesurier, spanning almost the whole of the conflict.